Nikitatopodin/rsschool-cv/cv.md

 Now I have a full-time job.
 I work as an Audiovisual Translation Assistant.
 I don't actually translate anything at work.
 Mostly, I transcribe Russian and English videos and audios and create subtitles to videos in programms, such as Adobe Affter Effects or Da Vinci Resolve.
 Sometimes I do some primitive video editing.

 I find my job quite boring at the most of the times.
 And around two months ago I've decided to try to become a frontend developer and my longterm goal is to become a full-stack developer but we'll see how it goes.
-Since i have a full-time job I don't have that much time and energy for studying but I'll try my best.
+Since i have a full-time job, I don't have that much time and energy for studying but I'll try my best.

 ## Skills